 Your own domain name (www.yourcompany.com) establishes a strong online brand identity.
-You can also set-up a personalized email addresses for the company, yourself and your employees.
+You can also set-up a personalized email address for the company, yourself, and your employees.
 This serves to build your brand.

 7. Mobile-friendly Design

 There was a time when small business owners only had access to a website that was best seen on a desktop.
 If you wanted a mobile website, you’d have to recreate the website in a mobile format or create an app.
 But now its standard practice to make websites responsive.
-Responsive websites allow your information to be seen on a desktop, laptop, tablet or mobile phone.
+Responsive websites allow your information to be seen on a desktop, laptop, tablet, or mobile phone.
 The site will “shrink” intelligently so all your information can be read clearly.
-Always require responsive design when having your website built.

 8. Expand Your Market

 The Internet allows businesses to break through geographical barriers and become accessible from anywhere in the world.
 Selling products online has become cheaper and easier for you and your customers.